wolf/hrmulator/README.md

 Program size: 3; Total steps executed: 21
 ~~~

-You can simplify the world a little by putting `simple_copy`s code right in your Python file:
+You can simplify the world a little by putting `simple_copy`'s code right in your Python file:

 ~~~Python
 from hrmulator import Computer